alareti/lpu/README.md

 to indicate that the data op needs to be treated in a different manner than usual.
-This allows these modifiers to remain somewhat transparent to the data processing, and essentially gives each node more capabilities by simply tagging it with these modifier instructions.
+This allows these modifiers to remain somewhat transparent to the data processing, and essentially gives each node more capabilities by simply tagging it with one of these modifier instructions.

-For now, the only modifier instruction that gets "attached" to a data node itself is the hyperlink modifier.
-It can come in either a one-dimensional or two-dimensional flavor (i.e. 1D and 2D).
-A 1D hyperlink means that there is a bit which indicates whether the hyperlink is making either a longitudinal or a lateral link.
+The jumper modifier can conceivably come in either a one-dimensional or two-dimensional flavor (i.e. 1D and 2D).
+A 1D jumper means that there is a bit which indicates whether the jumper is making either a longitudinal or a lateral link.
 The rest of the bits of that 16 word indicates how big the offset is.
 Lateral is unsigned with an implicit start of 1, and lateral is signed with an implicit negative bias (reasoning given above when describing LA and LB).

-A 2D hyperlink is similar except you specify both a lateral and a longitudinal offset.
+A 2D jumper is similar except you specify both a lateral and a longitudinal offset.
 Half the available bits are dedicated to the lateral offset, and the other half to the longitudinal offset.

-In addition, a hyperlink can specify which output it can forward.
-A 1 output hyperlink only forwards a specified output to the target.
-A 2 output hyperlink forwards both outputs to the target.
-An independent hyperlink specifies two different links - one for each output.
+In addition, a jumper can specify which output it wishes to forward.
+A 1 output jumper only forwards a specified output to the target.
+A 2 output jumper forwards both outputs to the target.
+An independent jumper specifies two different links - one for each output.
 Each of these links are specified as either a 1D or 2D link.
 Below is a chart to sort out what different options are available.
 There are twelve options,